Influenza vaccines: Canadian Immunization Guide

 Although influenza vaccine can inhibit the clearance of warfarin and theophylline, clinical studies have not shown any adverse effects attributable to these drugs in people receiving influenza vaccine.
 Statins have effects on the immune system in addition to their therapeutic cholesterol-lowering actions.
 Two published studies have found that adults who are regular statin users had an apparent decreased response to influenza vaccination as measured by reduced geometric mean titres (GMT) or reduced vaccine effectiveness against medically attended acute respiratory illness.
 Statins are widely used in the same adult populations who are also at-risk for influenza-related complications and hospitalizations.
 Therefore, if these preliminary findings are confirmed in future studies, concurrent statin use in adult populations could have implications for influenza vaccine effectiveness and how this use is assessed in the measurement of vaccine effectiveness.

-This new chapter was developed based on the Statement on Seasonal Influenza Vaccine for 2023–2024 from the National Advisory Committee on Immunization (NACI).
+This chapter is based on the Statement on Seasonal Influenza Vaccine for 2023–2024 from the National Advisory Committee on Immunization (NACI).
 It incorporates key information from other recent NACI statements on influenza vaccines.

 Acknowledgements